mrdoob/three.js/threejs/lessons/threejs-custom-buffergeometry.md

 Above we created 3 JavaScript native arrays, `positions`, `normals` and `uvs`.
 We then convert those into [TypedArrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) of type `Float32Array`.
-A `BufferAttribute` requires a typedarray not a native array.
-A `BufferAttribute` also requires you tell it how many components there are per vertex.
+A `BufferAttribute` requires a TypedArray not a native array.
+A `BufferAttribute` also requires you to tell it how many components there are per vertex.
 For the positions and normals we have 3 components per vertex, x, y, and z.
 For the UVs we have 2, u and v.